nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

    * Make sure that the ``fUserPwdSupport`` char of the dSHeuristics is configured to employ the ``userPassword`` attribute as ``unicodePwd`` alias.
 While this is set accordingly on AD LDS by default, this is not the case on AD DS.

 Default password policy DN:
-  The DN of a default password policy that will be used for password expiry handling in the absence of any user specific password policy.
+  This feature requires OpenLDAP with ppolicy.
+The DN of a default password policy will be used for password expiry handling in the absence of any user specific password policy.
 Password expiry handling features the following:

   * When a LDAP password is about to expire, display a warning message to the user showing the number of days left before it expires.
 Password expiry warnings are displayed through the notifications app for Nextcloud.